Theodosios Hanna: Arrest and confiscation of travel documents

-Theodosios further stated that:I believe that the act of ousting me from my position as the official spokesperson of the Church and the other measures taken are closely related to the pressure and blackmail exercised especially that the Patriarch confirmed to me months ago that I am targeted and that Israel has demanded that he oust me from my position.
+Theodosios further said that:I believe that the act of ousting me from my position as the official spokesperson of the Church and the other measures taken are closely related to the pressure and blackmail exercised especially that the Patriarch confirmed to me months ago that I am targeted and that Israel has demanded that he oust me from my position.
 This is what actually happened later on based on the Israeli desire to conceal the Christian dimension of the Palestinian issue.
 Israel attempts to present this conflict as a Jewish-Moslem religious conflict, and it also attempts to neutralize the Christian position, and therefore it is irritated by the growing Christian voices raised on the Palestinian issue.
 We have always asserted that the Church in Palestine is there to serve all Palestinians for it is a church for the people.
 It is also a church that is deeply rooted in this land and the Arab Palestinian Christians and Moslems who live in it.
 We have always asserted our resistance to the Israeli pressure, and we believe that in the case of the arrest itself Israel has transgressed all borders.

-Responding to the charge of visiting "enemy states", Theodosios explained that: As to the case of the visit to Syria considered by Israel an enemy country, we say that we are not bound by the Israeli stance.
+Responding to the charge of visiting "enemy states", Theodosios said that: As to the case of the visit to Syria considered by Israel an enemy country, we say that we are not bound by the Israeli stance.
 The number of people who belong to the Greek Orthodox Church in Syria exceeds a million and the number in Lebanon exceeds half a million.
 Israel has no right of preventing us from visiting Syria and Lebanon under the claim that these are enemy countries especially that we maintain spiritual and nationalistic ties with these countries.
 When we visit these countries we meet with all political and religious officials with no exceptions whatsoever.
 We are open to everyone.
 Israel has no right of claiming that we maintain relations with terrorist organizations because what Israel calls terrorist maybe to us nationalistic, freedom fighters.
 We refuse to accept the terms that Israel dictates; therefore, what Israel condemns or what it elevates may not be necessarily as such to us.